logansailer/e-commerce-site/README.md

 ## Key Features:
 * Frontend: React for a responsive and dynamic user interface.
-* Backend: Node.js and Express for API handling and server-side logic.
+* Backend: Node and Express for API handling and server-side logic.